 You heard that right – when a carpenter ant colony has developed to the point where it must expand, the queen will start to produce winged ants called “swarmers,” whose mission it is to find a new place to establish another colony.
 If you notice winged carpenter ants in your house, it is a good sign that you have been hosting a sustained carpenter ant population for up to a few years.

 Because they are nocturnal, you might not know that they are living in your walls until you spot the winged ants swarming.
 By then, the colony in your home is already supporting thousands of worker ants.

 What Can You Do To Prevent Carpenter Ants?

 Being on the lookout prior to a problem is the safest bet.
 It’s difficult to catch these pests before they start tearing their way through your house, but there are a few signs of their arrival that are important to know.
 If you see some ants in your garden, they might be carpenters tending to the aphids.
 They feed on the sweet honeydew that aphids produce, so if you have an aphid abundance already, it might be a catalyst for a carpenter ant infestation.

 If you notice little trails of sawdust around your house or faint rustling noises from behind the walls, it also might be a sign of carpenter ants.

-If ants threaten to ruin Make Up Your Own Holiday at your house this year, just call the experts at Anderson Pest Control.
-We offer environmentally responsible carpenter ant control services to Illinois home and business owners, and we back our work with The Anderson Guarantee.
+In this case, contact our ant extermination experts for a free quote.
+We offer environmentally responsible carpenter ant control services to Illinois and Indiana homes and business owners, and we back our work with The Anderson Guarantee.
 When you need eco-effective solutions for any type of pest problem, we’re always happy to help.